jasonacox/Powerwall-Dashboard/WINDOWS.md

 * The Hyper-V server role must be installed (this can be installed on Windows Workstation - it doesn't need to be Windows Server)
 * This works best with an accessible DHCP server like a home router that allows for DHCP reservations so that you can allocate a static lease and host name to your WSL VM
-* You need a degree of familiarity with Powershell or Hyper-V
+* You need a degree of familiarity with Powershell and Hyper-V
 * If you want WSL and Powerwall Dashboard to automatically restart after a server reboot, you'll need a windows account with a password (a passwordless account will not work)

 You will need to carry out this setup in several phases, and will need to **terminate WSL** in between several steps.